sunaku/md2man/README.markdown

 Although your input documents are written in [Markdown], RedcarpetManpage introduces the following additional conventions to simplify common tasks:

-1. Paragraphs beginning with bold/italic and followed by at least one two-space indented line are considered to be definitions.
+1. Paragraphs beginning with bold/italic and followed by a two-space indented line are considered to be definitions.
 The first line of such a paragraph is the term being defined and the subsequent two-space indented lines are the definition body.

+2. Paragraphs beginning with a two-space indented line are considered to be a part of multi-paragraph definitions.

 ------------------------------------------------------------------------------
 Usage